Joyce1114/BassConnections_SaeediZwickImplementation/README.md

 lines that is output from the segmentation step (1).
 Then run cellarrayoutput.

-3. Run Saeedi_EricJoyceCombined, changing the input in line 14 to the desired file of lines that is output from the segmentation step (1).
+3. Open Saeedi_EricJoyceCombined, then change the input in line 14 to the desired file of lines that is the output from the segmentation step (1).
 Tune the other paramters at the top of the page to taste.
 Then run Saeedi_EricJoyceCombined.
 The output is called finaloutput, and its structure is described in detail in the comment at the end of Saeedi_EricJoyceCombined.